Shahidullah-Muffakir/EasyTransfer/README.md

-# EasyTransfer - Money Transfer Platform
+# SimpleTransfer - Money Transfer Platform

 A modern web application that facilitates money transfers between users, built with React, TypeScript, and Firebase.